smv1999/pysh/README.md

 ## Local Development Setup

 * Fork / Download the project.
-* Execute the requirements_linux.sh if you are on Linux or requirements_windows.bat if you are on Windows..
+* Execute the requirements_linux.sh if you are on Linux or requirements_windows.bat if you are on Windows.
 * You are good to go.
 Run the main python file present in root folder structure as follows:
   ```
   python3 pysh.py